bWalshPdx/Exercises/CSharp/ArrayLefRotation/README.md

 Have your 'guiding test' done first

+Ensure you can pass the very first test in HackerRank, just to make sure everything is working right away.

 Figure out the smallest state change and test for that first.

 Get better at the actual keyboard shortcut workflow for writing tests in visual studio 2019